bygong/hw3-master/README.md

-# Web Developement - hw 2
+* Web Developement - hw3
-# Benyan Gong
+ Benyan Gong
-# April 12 2017
+ April 20 2017
+ *

 1. Both overview and detail pages have a edit button.